gpbacay/PROJECT_H.A.R.A.Y.A/README.md

 ## Features

-- **Speech Recognition**: HARAYA can understand voice commands, allowing for seamless and intuitive user interactions.
+- **Speech Recognition**: HARAYA can understand speeches or voice commands, allowing for seamless and intuitive user interactions.

+- **Text to Speech**: HARAYA includes a Text to Speech ability, allowing it to convert text-based information into spoken words.
+This feature enhances user interactions by enabling HARAYA to provide information audibly, making it even more intuitive and user-friendly.

 - **Face and Pose Recognition**: HARAYA is equipped with the ability to recognize faces and poses through computer vision, enabling applications in image analysis and identification.